AlinaB1999/Alina-Butt.github.io/index.md

     <tr>
         <td style="padding-right: 20px; width: 40%;">
             <p>
                In this data set, we have CustomerID, Genre, Age, Annual Income and Spending Score to illustrate shoppers at a mall.
 The Spending Score is a metric developed by the shopping centre to measure how much each customer spends.
 I                use Clustering with the Elbow method to determine the number of groups to draw conclusions between the Annual Income and Spending Score.
-The business value of this model helps us identify targeted advertising for customers.<a href="https://github.com/Alinabutt/Alinabutt.github.io/blob/main/Mall_Customers.csv"> Data here</a> <br> <br> Cluster 2:
-                Cluster 4: We should not target these customers as they already have a low income, and aim to protect these customers as part of social responsibility
-                Cluster 5: Customers have a high income and a high spending score, we can target them with new offers as they have the highest potential for purchase. <br><br></p>
+The business value of this model helps us identify targeted advertising for customers.<a href="https://github.com/Alinabutt/Alinabutt.github.io/blob/main/Mall_Customers.csv"> Data here</a> <br> <br> Cluster 2: These customers with a high income and low spend can be targeted with advertising to increase their spending. <br><br>Cluster 4: We should not target these customers as they already have a low income, and aim to protect these customers as part of social responsibility<br><br>Cluster 5: Customers have a high income and a high spending score, we can target them with new offers as they have the highest potential for purchase. <br><br></p>
             <br>
             <a href="https://colab.research.google.com/github/Alinabutt/Alinabutt.github.io/blob/main/KMeansClustering.ipynb"
                target="_blank" rel="noopener noreferrer">